thermotools/SurfPack/surfpack/readme.md

 Thus, the conversion factor `1e30 / Avogadro` turns up some places throughout the code, specifically when converting densities to/from SI units.

-I've been thinking about using $k_B$ to reduce the energy (i.e. $E' = E / k_B$) because it turns out that using particles / Å / Joule often results in energies in the range of `1e-23` (which isn't surprising).
+I've been thinking about using $k_B$ to reduce the energy (i.e. $E' = E / k_B$) because using particles / Å / Joule
+often results in energies in the range of `1e-23`.
 I've also been thinking about implementing a `units.py` module to handle generation of conversion factors.
 The latter would definitely reduce the probability of introducing silly bugs when implementing new stuff.